M-Croghan/DSA-Practice/src/algorithms/basicSorting.md

 ## Insertion Sort
 Insertion sort takes each element and inserts them into the correct position.
 The first item is considered already sorted.
+While Bubble and Selection sort only have value in building an understanding of sorting.
+Insertion sort does excel in one area: relatively small number of inputs or where the data is nearly sorted.
+In these cases the time complexity can decrease to O(n).

 ***Complexity:***
 - ***Time:*** O(N^2)